-Time Dependence Study of Length Control Calibration During the April 2000 Engineering Run at LHO
+Time Dependence Study of Length Control Calibration During the April 2000 Engineering Run at LHO (Revised Version)

-Peter Shawhan (LIGO/Caltech) May 30, 2000
+Peter Shawhan (LIGO/Caltech) June 14, 2000

 This note describes a study I did to check the stability of the length control calibration procedure used during the "one-arm engineering run" conducted at LHO on April 3-4, 2000.
+(This is a revised version, thanks to feedback from Michael Landry and Stan Whitcomb on my earlier version, dated May 30.)
 Various information about the run may be found at the LHO Engineering Run Home Page, http://blue.ligo-wa.caltech.edu/engrun.

 The basic calibration procedure is described in an electronic log entry at 16:52:19 on April 3.
-The technique was to use the GDS excitation engine to drive the end test mass sinusoidally at 30, 300, and 1000 Hz, and to measure the resulting magnitudes of these lines in the power spectrum for the length control error signal.
-This test was done roughly every four hours while data was being collected; each time (except one), a single value was recorded for each frequency.
+The technique was to use the GDS excitation engine to drive the end test mass sinusoidally at 30, 300, and 1000 Hz, and to measure the resulting magnitudes of these lines in the power spectra for the length-control error signal (H2:LSC-AS_Q_TEMP) and the control signal fed back to the position of the input test mass (H2:LSC-AS_I_TEMP).
+This test was done roughly every four hours while data was being collected, and a value was recorded at each frequency for each channel.
+(In one case, sets of values were recorded just before and just after re-locking.)
 The values are listed in an electronic log entry at 20:13:16 on April 4.
-There is some variation over time; it is tempting to assume this is due to natural long-term drifts in the transfer function.
+There is some variation over time; it is tempting to assume this is due to natural long-term drifts in the transfer function, but that is not the only possible explanation.

 I repeated the calibration procedure offline using the data stored on "fortress", with a few changes.
 First, I made an effort to subtract the baseline noise under the peaks by measuring the power at frequencies just below and just above the peak; this was a correction of 2-3% at 30 Hz and around 6% at 300 and 1000 Hz.
 Second, I performed multiple calibrations during the time interval when the excitation was turned on, which typically was several minutes.
-The procedure consumes 44 seconds of data, so I spaced the calibration procedure is over short time scales, i.e. to try to determine how repeatable the calibration procedure is over short time scales, i.e. to try to determine whether the variability is due to: 1) long-term drifts; 2) short-term drifts; or 3) point-to-point measurement error.
+The procedure consumes 44 seconds of data, so I spaced the calibrations a minute apart to avoid overlap.
+My goal was to determine how repeatable the calibration procedure is over short time scales, i.e. to try to determine whether the variability is due to: 1) long-term drifts; 2) short-term drifts; or 3) point-to-point measurement error.